quixio/quix-streams/docs/app-management.md

 # App management

-In order to reduce the amount of boilerplate code Quix added to each of our samples, we developed the `App.run()` feature.
+In order to reduce the amount of boilerplate code added to each of our samples, we developed the `App.run()` feature.

 `App.run` takes care of several small but important tasks in managing your Python apps.
 These include:

-* Start reading from input topics
+* Start subscribing to topics
 * Handle termination
 * Close streams and dispose topics
 * Keep alive